East Mountain Master Plans & Management Plans

 We welcome your comments and feedback to help us draft new ten-year plans for our conservation areas!

 Master Plans and Management Plans provide a long-term vision for HCA-owned and operated properties.
-These plans help HCA to effectively direct staffing and resources to manage, restore, and improve areas in an appropriate way.
-They provide a detailed property evaluation for property and natural resource management, as well as development decisions.
+These plans help HCA to effectively direct staffing and resources to manage, restore, and improve areas appropriately.
+They provide a detailed property evaluation for property and natural resource management and development decisions.

 In 2019, HCA adopted a Ten-Year Master Plan Update Strategy.
-The strategy sets out overall goals, objectives, and a schedule for the updating of HCA’s Master Plans and Management Plans.
+The strategy sets out overall goals, objectives, and a schedule for updating HCA’s Master Plans and Management Plans.

 • Eramosa Karst Conservation Area